Long Lane School: History

 By the 1990s the State of Connecticut had plans to upgrade the security of Long Lane.
 Scott Mayeritz of Wesleyan University stated that the Long Lane campus building was "falling apart".
 In 1999 Eric M. Weiss of the Hartford Courant stated that "Students and staff describe Dickensian conditions in which students are shackled to beds and proper plumbing is a privilege."
 A Connecticut child advocate stated that the Long Lane facility was "appalling".

 In the 1990s Wesleyan University chose to pay $15 million to purchase the Long Lane campus to avoid having a facility with an obvious prison appearance on the boundary of the university, as the state was planning to erect a security fence; area residents disliked the perception of favoritism towards the university.

 As of 2002 about 35 girls resided at Long Lane.
 The facility had three cottages for boys and one for girls.

-In 2002 the Government of Connecticut announced that the Long Lane School, then the state's designated juvenile center for girls, was closing.
+In 2002 the state announced that the Long Lane School, then the state's designated juvenile center for girls, was closing.
 Girls were moved to the Connecticut Children's Place in East Windsor.
 The closure occurred after the Attorney General of Connecticut, Richard Blumenthal, and a state child advocate, Jeanne Milstein, investigated a suicide attempt at Long Lane and then asked DCF to review its practices regarding the safety of delinquent girls.
 Long Lane was scheduled to close on December 30, 2003.
 It instead closed February 7 of that year, with boys sent to the Connecticut Juvenile Training School (CTJS) in Middletown and girls sent to various other facilities.